Bryophyt3/Template_Hub/README.md

 Following is a list of rule that must be followed for any pull request to be accepted.

-1. If there is no folder for the template you want to add create the folder following the same rule.
+1. If there is no folder for the template you want to add, create the folder following the same rule.
 All folders start with a number followed by the specific type of template.

     1. EX: 1 - Daily Notes